Silaspace/PiPad/README.md

                          "asdfghjkl;'#",
                          '\zxcvbnm,./`')
 ```
-- Here we are just declaring the charcters that will be used for both keybards by using a list within lists where each new sub-list is a new row on the keybaord.
+- Here we are just declaring the charcters that will be used for both keyboards by using a list within lists where each new sub-list is a new row on the keyboard.
 ```
         for colNum, key in enumerate(keyRow):
             self.keys[key] = QtWidgets.QPushButton(key)
             self.keys[key].setSizePolicy(QSizePolicy.MinimumExpanding, QSizePolicy.MinimumExpanding)
             self.addWidget(self.keys[key], rowNum, colNum)
 ```
-- Here is part of the code that takes care of enlarging the buttons in relationship to the size of the window so that the keybaord can be as optimal as possible for the users inentions.
+- Here is part of the code that takes care of enlarging the buttons in relationship to the size of the window so that the keyboard can be as optimal as possible for the users inentions.
 ```
         DanOrange = self.display.currentWidget() if self.stacked else self.display
         DanOrange.insertPlainText(control)